Home: Kenneth Freeman | Purposeful Places

 Welcome!

-There is often a disconnection between the design and management of the physical space and the corporate culture and management style of employers.
-I can help you to connect the two, which should lead to better outcomes for everyone.
 You can find out more about the specific services I offer here, and some details about my clients and partners here.

-The web site is also home to a blog, covering thoughts and ideas about all aspects of wellbeing and biophilic design (especially in the workplace) – please follow and let me know what you think.
+The site is also home to a blog.
+It covers thoughts and ideas about all aspects of wellbeing and biophilic design (especially in the workplace).
+Please follow me and let me know what you think.
 Your comments and suggestions are always read.
-I also post on Twitter, Threads, Bluesky and LinkedIn as well, so you can let me know your thoughts at any time.

 Thanks for visiting,